 An engineer working in the process industry (chemical, petrochemical, oil and gas) in projects, process design, operational production and specialist process safety careers

 How we build your confidence

 Demonstrations of major events which have changed the way industry operates and its process safety practices.
 These events have sometimes been described as ‘Black Swan’ accidents.
 This is because they were thought to be ‘unknown unknowns’ - so unlikely that they were previously not studied.
 The course includes a method to discover these and to analyse the precursors

 Process hazard analysis methods which have been proved good practice

 The methods outlined are backed up by real life case studies and an evaluation of your degree of understanding.
-Furthermore, overall Process Safety Management Systems are described and all the necessary tools are explained and form part of the course resources for you to own.
+Furthermore, overall Process Safety Management Systems are described and all the necessary tools are explained and form part of the course resources for you to own and use.
 The resources are formatted to allow you to adapt them for training others in your own enterprises.

 The benefits from attending